Solomon Shereshevsky: Challenges

 Shereshevsky had an active imagination, which helped him generate useful mnemonics.
 He stated that his condition often produced unnecessary and distracting images or feelings.
 He had trouble memorizing information whose intended meaning differed from its literal one, as well as trouble recognizing faces, which he saw as "very changeable".
 He also occasionally had problems reading, because the written words evoked distracting sensations.
 Things were far worse when he, for example, ate while reading.
 An example of the difficulties he faced in daily life:

 One time I went to buy some ice cream ...
 I walked over to the vendor and asked her what kind of ice cream she had.
 'Fruit ice cream,' she said.
 But she answered in such a tone that a whole pile of coals, of black cinders, came bursting out of her mouth, and I couldn't bring myself to buy any ice cream after she had answered in that way ...

 Shereshevsky also had problems when the sound of a word didn't match its meaning.
 For example, he believed the word svinya ("pig") to sound very fine and elegant, which to him, didn't fit the description of a pig, whereas the Yiddish khazzer ("sow") had a much harsher sound to it that made him think of "a fat greasy belly, a rough coat caked with dried mud."

-His memory was so powerful that he could still recall decades-old events and experiences in perfect minute detail.
+His memory was so powerful that he could still recall decades-old events and experiences in the smallest details.
 After he discovered his own abilities, he performed as a mnemonist; but this created confusion in his mind.
 He went as far as writing things down on paper and burning it, so that he could see the words in cinders, in a desperate attempt to forget them.
-Some later mnemonists have speculated that this could have been a mentalist's technique for writing things down to later commit to long-term memory.
+Some later mnemonists have speculated that this was a mentalist's technique for writing things down to later commit to long-term memory.
 Reportedly, in his late years, he realized that he could forget facts with just a conscious desire to remove them from his memory, although Luria did not test this directly.

 In culture

 The film Away with Words by Christopher Doyle was largely inspired by Luria's descriptions of Shereshevsky's life.

 A BBC radio play The Memory Man by Robert Ferguson was based on Luria's book Mind of a Mnemonist.

 "The Truth of Fact, the Truth of Feeling" by Ted Chiang mentions Solomon Shereshevsky's remarkable memory.

+The character Alexei in D.W.
+Gregory's play Memoirs of a Forgotten Man is based on Shereshevsky.

+Dr. Barbara Oakley's book A Mind For Numbers references Shereshevsky's memory in a larger chapter about chunking.